 St. Edwards University

 St. Edwards University is a private college located in Austin Texas.
-Since 2004, Knowbility has partnered with St. Ed’s Office of Information Technology to host John Slain AccessU – a curated digital accessibility conference.
+Since 2004, Knowbility has partnered with St. Ed’s Office of Information Technology to host John Slatin AccessU – a curated digital accessibility conference.
 Every spring hundreds of accessibility experts-in-training invade the lovely South Austin campus for two days of accessibility training by leaders of the usability and accessibility fields.
 For more information, visit St. Edwards” Website.

 Texas School for the Blind and Visually Impaired